vekatze/neut/book/src/modules-and-sources.md

 `allocator` specifies which allocator is used by the target.
 By setting it to `"mimalloc"`, you can use mimalloc for that target.

 `dependency` specifies the dependencies of a module.
-Since our running example doesn't do much, the only dependency is `core`, which is the same as "prelude" in other languages.
+Since our running example doesn't do much, the only dependency is `core`, which plays the same role as the Prelude in other languages.

 `digest` is the base64url-encoded checksum of a dependency.